Skip to main content

 1. Document Mode (default): Edit an input document using AI

-• Connect a document from another node (e.g., Start, Split, Parse)
+• Connect a document from another node (e.g., Start, Split)

 • The AI fills the form fields based on your instructions